Multibeam bottom detection algorithm

 Specifically, a start beam B is chosen which is either the most vertical or, if there is no most vertical beam then the middle beam (i.e. if beams are numbered a to b, then the beam numbered [a+b]/2 is chosen).
 Further beams are then chosen such that the following two criteria are met:

-1. Nbeams beams are chosen (highest priority)
+1. NumberOfBeamsUsedForSeeding beams are chosen (highest priority)

-2. the chosen beams are equally distributed about the beam B (lowest priority) - an asymmetry may occur when beam B is near the edge of the sector plot or if Nbeams is even.
+2. the chosen beams are equally distributed about the beam B (lowest priority) - an asymmetry may occur when beam B is near the edge of the sector plot or if NumberOfBeamsUsedForSeeding is even.

 Note:

-An internal beam number is used for choosing B and the neighbouring beams.
+An internal beam number is used for choosing B and the neighboring beams.
 This may not correspond with the beam number reported on the Echoview status bar which respects the beam numbering of the original source instrument.

 2. Extend each seed into a complete bottom detection candidate.

 Each of the seeds becomes a bottom detection candidate by adding to the most suitable candidate bottom sample from each neighboring ping until completion, first in one direction then the other.
-Any seed that has a value greater than RMax is discarded.
+Any seed that has a value greater than MaximumRangeOfEdgeSamples is discarded.

-2. choose the candidate bottom sample which is nearest a line L which is created by linear regression on all samples already chosen (in the space defined by depth=f(beam number)
+2. choose the candidate bottom sample which is nearest a line L which is created by linear regression on all samples already chosen (in the space defined by depth=f(beam number).

 3. If this is a bottom detection preview, then display each multibeam bottom detection candidate on the visible echogram, otherwise create a bottom surface as follows: